leandroberetta/right-lyrics/README.md

   name: right-lyrics
 ```

-After a few minutes, the application will be available and ready to use in the following link:
+After a few minutes, the application will be available and ready to use at:

 ```bash
 echo "http://$(oc get route lyrics-page -o jsonpath='{.spec.host}' -n right-lyrics)"